ebecheto/Skill/README.md

 3. add load("~/.emacs.d/skillMode.el") in ~/.emacs
 4. add loadi(strcat(getShellEnvVar("SKILLDIR") "/menu.il")) in your ~/.cdsinit_personal

 Since i created the function (file) named 'ineed' (ineed.il), I used the convention : one function, one file.
+It is similar to "require/import/include"-like feature.
+From that command, i load all the files that << I need >>.

 I still do not know how to handle package for skill function properly.
 Something like python 'import' philosophy would be nice.